Ngorongoro in Tanzania

 The Ngorongoro Conservation Area can be visited all year round, with two distinct seasons offering unique treasures.

-The dry winter season (June to August) is the best time for wildlife viewing, while the rainy summer season (November to April) is less crowded with tourists and the best time for bird watching.
+The dry winter season (June to August) is the best time for wildlife viewing, while the rainy summer (November to April) is less crowded with tourists and the best for bird watching.
 You’ll see greater populations of the famous pink flamingos when the water levels of the soda lakes are higher.

-If you’d like to witness the Great Migration in the Ngorongoro region, travel between December and March.
+If you’d like to witness the Great Migration in the Ngorongoro region, travel between December and March

 How to get to Ngorongoro Conservation Area

 You’ll most likely fly into Julius Nyerere International Airport (DAR) in Dar es Salaam, then take a domestic flight to Arusha Airport (ARK).
-From there, you can take a three-hour private vehicle transfer to the conservation area.
+From there, you can take a three-hour private vehicle transfer to the conservation area

 Where to stay in Ngorongoro Conservation Area